 Your holiday season doesn’t have to look like a Hallmark card.
 The sensory overload, emphasis on unhealthy foods, constant well wishes, stores flaunting big sales, questions about plans, and barrage of social media posts all add to the pressure many people feel during the holidays.
 If you’re feeling triggered, anxious, lonely or noticing grief popping back up, you’re not alone.

 So what can you do to carve out that extra support for yourself during a frantic or triggering holiday season?

-The good news is that you have the power to take various actions (and inactions) that can alleviate some of that stress and ensure a more balanced and peaceful holiday season.
+The good news is that you have the power to take various grounding techniques and actions (and inactions) that can alleviate some of that stress and ensure a more balanced and peaceful holiday season.
 And the key– there is no one size fits all.
 This holiday season, see if you can apply the theory of personalized medicine to your personal self-care by following the steps below.